 5. Integrated Floral Accents

-Mindy Rice Design integrates minimal florals and maximum greenery into a hand drawn charcoal arch to create a breathtaking backdrop that will leave guests stunned without having to break the bank.
-Even better, the greenery and florals intermingled along the rows is the perfect minimalist accents to draw the scene together.
+Mindy Rice Design integrates minimal florals and maximum greenery into a hand-drawn charcoal arch to create a breathtaking backdrop that will leave guests stunned without having to break the bank.
+Even better, the greenery and florals intermingled along the rows are the perfect minimalist accents to draw the scene together.